Johnny Globe: Racing record

 He held world records for a mile against the clock on the grass at Epsom in 1:59.8; a mile from a standing start in a race in 2:01.2, and 11 furlongs in a race in 2:50.2.
 Johnny Globe also holds the New Zealand 1¼ mile record for a three-year-old, in 2:37.6.

-Johnny Globe possessed such a great temperament that even as an older stallion he permitted children to ride him bareback and happily accepted Doris bathing his troublesome hooves.
+Johnny Globe possessed a calm temperament, such that even as an older stallion he permitted children to ride him bareback and happily accepted Doris bathing his troublesome hooves.

 Stud record

 He was retired to stand at Globe Lodge, but received poor patronage owing to a bias against New Zealand-bred stallions.
 In the first year he had 10 mares booked to him and managed to sire Lordship, who won 45 races including the New Zealand Trotting Cup in 1962 and 1966 and the Auckland Pacing Cup in 1964.
 Lordship also became a good sire.